Nikolay Breshko-Breshkovsky

 Due to the mother's revolutionary activity Nikolay was raised by relatives.
-Became a known writer in early 20th century.
+He became a known writer in early 20th century.
 In 1920, after the Russian Revolution (1917), he emigrated to Warsaw, Poland, but was expelled in 1927 because of conflict with the Sanacja régime.
 He became a French citizen.
-During World War II, he collaborated with the Nazi Ministry of Public Enlightenment and Propaganda.
+During World War II, Nikolay collaborated with the Nazi Ministry of Public Enlightenment and Propaganda, writing for the pro-Nazi Novoye Slovo, a newspaper for White Russian emigrants.
+He died during the bombing of Berlin by British aircraft on the night of August 24, 1943.